AislinnRay/react-i-ii-review/props.md

 Answer these on your own, then compare answers as a group

 1. What are props?
+-an object that allows us to pass data from parent to child components

 2. How do you pass props from a parent to a child?
+-assign prop name and value to the child component and directly in the component tag.

 3. How do you access props from a class-based child component?
+-access the value from the props object and use context (this.props.myName)

 4. How do you access props from a functional component?
+-access the value from the props object (props.myName)

 5. How do you bind a function to a parent component so that it can be passed to a child?
+-this.changeName.bind(this)

 ### Understand